Skip to Content

 Instead, he was the only guest stuck in a hotel where the owner couldn’t speak English.

 The yodeler was a workman who came in, yodeled four times, and left.
-He got stubby skis instead of full-length skis, his boots rubbed, and his feet got sore.
+Mr. Jarvis was given stubby skis instead of full-length skis, his boots rubbed and his feet got sore.
 And the only cakes for tea were dry little nut cakes.

 He returned to England very distressed indeed, and sued.